Mental Model

 - SFTP or Forwarding for the bigger feature areas

-- Architecture if you want the implementation layers and package boundaries
+- Architecture for implementation layers and package boundaries